 In this study, we interrogated a possible role for BA end products of cholesterol metabolism and clearance in cognitive changes in AD.
-BA are produced in liver and by the gut microbiome, provide key regulatory functions in energy homeostatic mechanisms, and are indicators of gut dysbiosis.
-Using stored blood samples from ADNI studies we established that BA profile is significantly altered in AD patients with changes detected earlier in disease (Fig. 1 and 2).
-We noted a significant decrease in serum levels of a liver-derived primary BA (CA) and an increase in levels of a bacterially produced secondary BAs and their conjugated forms (DCA, GDCA and TDCA, GLCA) in AD patients compared to cognitively normal subjects (Table 2, Fig. 1A).
-Higher levels of secondary conjugated BAs (GDCA, GLCA, and TLCA) were significantly associated with worse cognitive function measured by the ADAS-Cog13 (Table 2, Fig. 1A).
+Using stored blood samples from ADNI studies, we established that BA profile is significantly altered in AD patients.
+We noted a significant decrease in serum levels of a liver-derived primary BA (CA) and an increase in levels of a bacterially produced secondary BAs and their conjugated forms (DCA, GDCA and TDCA, GLCA) in AD patients compared to CN subjects (Table 4, Fig. 1A).
+Higher levels of secondary conjugated BAs (GDCA, GLCA, and TLCA) were significantly associated with worse cognitive function (ADAS-Cog13; Table 4).
+In a follow-up study, we illustrate that these changes are also correlated with changes in CSF markers of disease and with brain imaging changes.

-To inform about enzymatic activity changes in liver and gut, three types of metabolite ratios were evaluated to inform about mechanisms leading to the noted altered BA profile in AD.
-We found no shift in metabolism between primary and alternative pathways (Fig. 2; no change in CA:CDCA); a significant change in production of secondary BAs via enzymatic activities in gut microbiome (increased DCA:CA as well as GLCA:CDCA and TLCA:CDCA as proxies for LCA:CDCA) and no change in processes involved in glycine and taurine conjugation of secondary BAs in the liver (no change in GDCA:DCA and TDCA:DCA).
-The significant increase in ratios of secondary to primary BAs (e.g. DCA:CA; Fig. 2), suggest altered activity of bacterial 7α -dehydroxylases leading to excess production of secondary BAs many of which were previously reported as cytotoxic[34, 61-63].
-This indicates potential gut dysbiosis in AD patients possibly caused by enhanced colonization of the large and possibly the small intestine with anaerobic bacteria capable of CA and CDCA 7 α -dehydroxylation.
-Increases in these ratios also significantly correlated with poorer cognition (Table 2).
+To inform about enzymatic activity changes in the liver and the gut, three types of metabolite ratios were evaluated to inform about mechanisms leading to the noted altered BA profile in AD.
+We found no shift in metabolism between primary and alternative pathways (Fig. 3; no change in CA:CDCA); a significant change in production of secondary BAs via enzymatic activities in the gut microbiome (increased DCA:CA as well as GLCA:CDCA and TLCA:CDCA as proxies for LCA:CDCA) and no change in processes involved in glycine and taurine conjugation of secondary BAs in the liver (no change in GDCA:DCA or TDCA:DCA).
+The significant increase in ratios of secondary to primary BAs (e.g., DCA:CA; Fig. 3) suggest altered activity of bacterial 7a-dehydroxylases leading to excess production of secondary BAs many of which are cytotoxic [34,60-62].
+This indicates potential gut dysbiosis in AD patients possibly caused by enhanced colonization of the large and possibly the small intestine with anaerobic bacteria capable of CA and CDCA 7α -dehydroxylation.
+Increases in these ratios also significantly correlated with poorer cognition (Table 5).
 Together, these findings suggest that enzymatic steps in conversion of primary to secondary BAs in the gut might contribute to disease.

-We also evaluated effects of BA levels on risk of progression to AD among 538 MCI patients.
-We noted that lower levels of CA and higher ratio of secondary to primary BAs, GDCA:CA, and TDCA:CA were significantly associated with risk of developing AD dementia (Fig. 3, Supplementary Table 6).
+We also evaluated effects of BA levels on risk of progression to AD among 789 MCI patients.
+Lower levels of CA and higher ratio of secondary to primary BAs, GDCA:CA, and TDCA:CA were significantly associated with risk of developing AD dementia (Fig. 4, Supplementary Table 6).

 The increased production of bacterially produced DCA from CA modeled by ratio DCA:CA and its link to cognition was replicated in the independent ROS/MAP cohort.
-Association of the DCA:CA ratio with disease severity was evaluated separately in serum and brain samples.
-Due to the small number of AD patients (n=11), we used global cognitive score as an index of disease severity.
-Similar to ADNI findings, an increase in the DCA:CA in both serum and brain were significantly associated with worse cognitive outcome.
-This finding suggests that downstream effects of the gut-directed dysregulation of primary vs. secondary BAs are not limited to the periphery, but also might affect metabolic homeostasis and/or signaling functions in the human brain.
+Association of the DCA:CA ratio with disease severity was evaluated separately in 566 serum and 111 brain samples.
+Because of the small number of AD patients (n = 11, serum n = 27, brains), we used global cognitive scores as an index of disease severity.
+Most of the BAs primary and bacterially produced secondary were found in the brain.
+Similar to ADNI findings, an increase in the DCA:CA ratio in both serum and brain were significantly associated with worse cognition.
+This finding suggests that downstream effects of the gut-directed dysregulation of primary versus secondary BAs are not limited to the periphery but also might affect metabolic homeostasis and/or signaling functions in the human brain.